Ease Your Life By Knowing The Best Types of Knife Cuts

 Rondelle Cut:

-Rondelle is cutting round slices from cylindrical vegetables.
+Rondelle refers to cutting round slices from cylindrical vegetables.
 These even, circular cuts are ideal for creating visually appealing salads, stir-fries, and vegetable medleys.

 • Common Uses: Best for carrots, zucchinis, and other round veggies.